WajeehAhmed/yolo-v3/README.md

 For Windows:
 You can download the yolov3 weights by clicking [here](https://pjreddie.com/media/files/yolov3.weights) and adding them to the weights folder.

-### Using Custom trained weights
-<strong> Learn How To Train Custom YOLOV3 Weights Here: https://www.youtube.com/watch?v=zJDUhGL26iU </strong>

-Add your custom weights file to weights folder and your custom .names file into data/labels folder.

-Change 'n_classes=80' on line 97 of load_weights.py to 'n_classes=<number of classes in .names file>'.

-Change './weights/yolov3.weights' on line 107 of load_weights.py to './weights/<custom weights file>'.

-Change './data/labels/coco.names' on line 25 of detection.py to './data/labels/<custom names files>'.

 ### Save the weights in Tensorflow format
 Load the weights using `load_weights.py` script.
 This will convert the yolov3 weights into TensorFlow .ckpt model files!